 The 2018-2028 BLS job outlook reports showed a prediction of four percent growth in opportunities for mechanical engineers, which is about as fast as the national average.
-Increased interest in the development of new transportation technology and nanotechnology-based materials is expected to spur growth in this field.
+Increased interest in the development of new transportation technology like improving the range and performance of hybrid and electric cars is expected to spur growth in this field.
 Mechanical engineers take home a median annual income of $87,370, according to the May 2018 BLS reports.

 Continuing Education Information

 Licensure, though not always required, is available for professionals interested in working directly with the public.
 The National Council of Examiners for Engineers and Surveyors administers the required comprehensive, national exams.
 In order to earn the Professional Engineer (PE) credential, applicants must first pass the fundamentals of engineering exam and complete a period of supervised work experience.
 After these two prerequisites are met, candidates are eligible to sit for the professional engineer exam.